 - Weight: Impact drivers are smaller and lighter than drills, which allows you to drive multiple screws without developing hand or arm fatigue.
 That’s particularly important when inserting screws overhead, such as when hanging drywall, where a regular drill is bound to quickly feel cumbersome and heavy.
 The smaller size also lets you fit the driver into tight spots where a larger drill couldn’t go.

 BEST OVERALL: Bosch 12-Volt Max EC Brushless Impact Driver Kit

 With 930 inch-pounds of torque, the Bosch 12-Volt Max EC Brushless Impact Driver Kit is perfect for workshop projects and around-the-house DIY tasks.
 It weighs merely 2.1 pounds but lives up to its reputation as a workhorse.
 Standout features are its fuel gauge (you can see remaining battery life) and the tool’s ability to reach into tight spots to insert or remove screws.
 The Bosch comes equipped with two rechargeable batteries, a charger, two screwdriver bits, and a carrying case.

-When you need enough power to build a house, turn to the DEWALT 20-V 3-Speed Impact Driver.
+When you need enough power to build a house, the DEWALT 20V MAX XR Impact Driver Kit is up for it.
 It features LED lighting and three separates speeds, including a precision speed, which dampers its powerful motor when you need a lighter touch.
 This impact driver isn’t for small workshop projects; it’s designed for residential construction and remodeling.
 Weighing in at seven pounds and featuring 2,000 inch-pounds of torque, it’s the heaviest and most powerful impact driver in our list, and it’s top pick for sheer power.
 Included are a carrying case, a charger, and two rechargeable batteries.